 So, grow some balls and read this alone.
 It will get spooky though …

 #1.
 Haunted House Project

-Ok, keeping it 100%: I shit myself with this (#NoShame).
+Ok, keeping it 100%: we shit ourselves with this (#NoShame).
 This is THE ultimate horror experience to be done!
 It’s called the Haunted House Project, happening inside a former palace in Sintra.
 Their statement is clear: Fear is psychological.
-BUT faints are real as they already happened (not me, although I was about to!).
+BUT faints are real as they already happened (not us, although we were about to!).
 They have the longest waiting list you can imagine so you have to be quick and smart when doing a reservation only by email here.
-I did mine at 00:01 when they opened the booking season!
+We did ours at 12:01AM when they opened the booking season!
 Don’t need to say that Halloween day is fully booked.